-- 4. Lack of stability and transparency of the tax system - 5.
-High costs of running a business, including rising labour and energy costs - 6.
+- 1. Ineffectiveness and unpredictability of the law-making system - 2.
+Ineffectiveness and inefficiency of the judiciary - 3.
+Lack of coordination of the fiscal and monetary policy - 4.
+Lack of stability and transparency of the tax system - High costs of running a business, including rising labour and energy costs - 6.
 Excessive bureaucracy - 7.
 Excessive state interference in the conditions of running a business - 8.
 Growing political and economic risk (related to the pandemic, war, and tense relations with the EU) - 9.
-Risk related to the energy transformation - 10.
-Interference of politicians in the activities of state-controlled enterprises
+Risk related to the energy transformation - Interference of politicians in the activities of state-controlled enterprises